2018 Aqua Illumination LED Product Review

 These lights are not for the casual reef tank owner who is just starting to involved in keeping corals, or someone on a serious budget.
 You can find less costly models, with fewer features and less customization capability that will happily grow your corals.
 If this is too rich for your blood, you might want to check out a few of these less expensive options.
 Buyer beware that some of the least expensive options are not made by manufacturers with brands you know and can trust.

-Who are these lights for?
+Who are these aquarium LEDs for?

 Check out this short promo video: